• Skip to primary navigation

 This post was originally published in 2007.
 It has since been updated for accuracy of links and content.

-First, a little geography: Puna is the district that encompasses the easternmost point of the Big Island, and includes the towns of Kea’au, Volcano, and our closest and most familiar town: Pahoa.
+First, a little geography: Puna is the district that encompasses the easternmost point of the Big Island of Hawaii, and includes the towns of Kea’au, Volcano, and our closest and most familiar town: Pahoa.

 Entrance to the Old Pahoa Village, in the Puna district of Hawaii